-- Mr. Jack Baylis, Vice President
+- Mr. Jack Baylis, President

-- Mr. Jim Kellogg, Member
+- Mr. Jim Kellogg, Vice President

 - Mr. Richard B. Rogers, Member

-- Mrs. Jacque Hostler-Carmesin
+- Mrs. Jacque Hostler-Carmesin, Member

-Vice President Jack Baylis, of Los Angeles, was appointed to the Fish and Game Commission on September 29, 2010 and confirmed by the State Senate on September 1, 2011.
+President Jack Baylis, of Los Angeles, was appointed to the Fish and Game Commission on September 29, 2010 and confirmed by the State Senate on September 1, 2011.
 Currently, Mr. Baylis is the President and CEO of The Baylis Group, LLC.
 The Baylis Group services public and private sector clients in the Infrastructure and Environmental fields providing strategic, management, and technical services and consultation.